Josefine Koebe: Career in state politics

 In the 2023 Hessian state election, Koebe stood as a candidate in the Bergstraße II constituency and was elected to the Landtag of Hesse, which was constituted in January 2024, via the SPD state list.

 Koebe was elected as the deputy chair of the Budget Committee.
 Additionally, she serves as the spokesperson for early childhood education for the SPD parliamentary group and is a member of the Subcommittee on Financial Controlling and Administrative Management, as well as a deputy member of the State Youth Welfare Committee, the Administrative Committee of the Staatstheater Darmstadt, and the Investigation Committee 21/1 (COVID-19).
 At the beginning of the legislative period, she was a member of the Committee on Science and Culture for several months.

 Since 2024, Koebe has been a member of the Board of Administration as a representative of the State of Hesse, Deputy Chairwoman of the Risk and Credit Committee and a member of the WI-Bank Committee of Landesbank Hessen-Thüringen (Helaba).

 Secretary General of the SPD Hesse, 2024–present

 On 9 March 2024, Koebe was elected Secretary General of the Hessian SPD at the party conference in Frankfurt am Main, serving under the leadership of chairman Sören Bartol.

 Personal life

-Koebe is married and has four children.
-She is currently in a relationship with the Hessian Minister for Economic Affairs, Kaweh Mansoori (SPD).
+Josefine Koebe has four children and is in a relationship with the Hessian Minister for Economic Affairs, Kaweh Mansoori (SPD).